-Studies of Reach Out and Read show that when health care providers urge parents to read to their children, the parents' feelings about doing so are more positive.
-Parents who participate in the program read aloud more often with their children and studies show improvements in young children's language skills.
-17,41-42 In response to the growing research base on the importance of reading aloud to young children and the effectiveness of the Reach Out and Read model, the American Academy of Pediatrics issued a policy statement recommending that literacy promotion be a standard part of pediatric primary care.
-17
+Studies of Reach Out and Read show that when health care providers urge parents to read to their children, the parents' feelings about doing so are more positive.41-42 Parents who participate in the program read aloud more often with their children and studies show improvements in young children's language skills.^{17,41-42} In response to the growing research base on the importance of reading aloud to young children and the effectiveness of the Reach Out and Read model, the American Academy of Pediatrics issued a policy statement recommending that literacy promotion be a standard part of pediatric primary care.17

 Reach Out and Read is growing rapidly and includes participating health care providers in a variety of settings.
-There are currently 5,800 Reach Out and Read clinics across the country, including 215 clinics in Washington State (see Figure 2 for more details).
+There are currently 6,200 Reach Out and Read clinics across the country (see Figure 2 for more details).
 In addition, more clinics join Reach Out and Read each month.

 "Parents love Reach Out and Read.
 They appreciate the gift of a book and they are excited to learn that they can help their child learn early skills related to both reading and math from the time they are babies.
-Reading books together quickly becomes a favorite family activity, and they return for the next checkup eager for more." -- Mary Ann Woodruff, MD, Tacoma, Washington and supports parents and their children to read books aloud together.
-Most parents like to read or show picture books to their children, so this is an easy and fun way to support their child's math and literacy development.
-Initial testing of this integrated approach has been well-received by health care providers and families.
-Reach Out and Read recently piloted an approach to intentionally integrate math and reading in a few clinics in California and Minnesota.
-The approach shows promise for changing how parents support the development of their children's math skills.35
+Reading books together quickly becomes a favorite family activity, and they return for the next checkup eager for more." -- Mary Ann Woodruff, MD, Tacoma, Washington and Read